 This tab is shown for ARM template components only and allows you to set default ARM parameter values.
 The parameters and initial values displayed are retrieved from the ARM template.
 Parameter values are encrypted when saved in the Commander database.
 Parameters can be added to the request form and can also be customized during manual deployment.

 Commander allows you to add ARM parameters to the request form with a combination of list-type custom attributes and variables.
-See Manage ARM Templates and Resource Groups for more information and an example.
+For more information, see Manage ARM Templates and Resource Groups.

 You can enter: